lux-hux/3Y-Announcements/README.md

 ![](Example_Mapping.png)

-*Picture - Left: output from the Python scripts, a summary of each '3Y' announcement.
-Right: corresponding fields from .pdf file colour-coded.*
+*Pictured - Left: an Excel summary of each '3Y' announcement, the output from the Python scripts.
+Right: the corresponding fields from an example announcement's .pdf file colour-coded.*

 **Environment**